 This 12-day trip combines the best of Japan's major cities, historic places, and natural areas.
 You'll explore Tokyo, Kyoto, and Hiroshima, as well as to the beautiful mountainside town of Nikko and the relaxing hot springs of Hakone.
 Enjoy everything Japan has to offer, including its culture, art, temples and shrines, and tasty, traditional cuisine.

-This short-yet-sweet five-day trip to Japan is packed with experiences to make the most out of your time.
-Covering two of the major cities–Tokyo and Kyoto–this trip has all you need to experience two completely different, yet equally beautiful, sides of Japan.
-In Tokyo, you’ll experience progressive technology in Odaiba and dine at a Robot Restaurant.
-In Kyoto, you’ll learn about Japanese traditions, including geisha culture and the arts.
-Enjoy sushi making, and tour the most famous shrines and temples along the way.
+This short but sweet five-day trip to Japan is filled with cultural experiences.
+Covering two major cities, Tokyo and Kyoto, the adventure takes you to see two completely different sides of Japan.
+In Tokyo, you’ll experience modern art in Odaiba and dine at Robot Restaurant.
+In Kyoto, you’ll learn about ancient Japanese traditions and geisha culture.
+Try your hand at sushi-making, then tour some of the country's most famous shrines and temples before the trip comes to a close.

 This trip will take you to all the places you shouldn't miss on your first trip to Japan.
-Discover both the traditional and modern sides of Japan at shrines and temples, witness technological innovation at an amazing digital art exhibition and a crazy robot cabaret, and get involved in hands-on cooking and craft classes.
-This 13-day tour is a perfect introduction to the best of Japan.
+Discover the traditional and modern sides of Japan at shrines and temples, witness technological innovation at a digital art exhibition and a crazy robot cabaret, and get involved in hands-on cooking and craft classes.

 This exciting itinerary goes beyond normal expectations by including a diverse range of activities for an authentic travel experience.
 Immerse yourself in Japan's state of the art tech in Tokyo and visit an interactive art museum on the man-made island Odaiba prior to traveling to Fujikawaguchiko where you can look at the famous Mount Fuji volcano while relaxing in an onsen hot spring.
 You will then depart for Nagoya and visit interactive robots as well as the Ise Jingu Grand Shrine before a bullet train takes you to Kanazawa which has many historic samurai homes and the charming village Gokayama and finally, you will tour your final destination Kyoto by bicycle and discover breathtaking temples as well as the lively city culture.